cassgvp/github-for-collaborative-documentation/docs/tut/1-1-command-line.md

 We will be using the command line to install some programs, and communicate with our online repository which holds our documentation.

-## How to access you command online
+## How to access your command online

 We will be using a unix based command line, as this is consistently available across unix/linux systems (for example high performance computing clusters), Mac OS and Windows OS.